RavinderRai/RavinderRai/README.md

 <p>

-Hi 👋, I am **Ravi**, a data scientist.
-I specialize in NLP and MLOps.
+Hi 👋, I am **Ravi**, a physicist and mathematician turned data scientist.
 I love to engage and join new communities so feel free to reach out!

 <div>
   <summary>🧑 More about me</summary>

 - 🚀 Background in quantum computing

-- 🤖 Have been studying machine learning on the side throughoutt my years in research
+- 🤖 Have been studying machine learning on the side throughout my years in research

-- 🌱 I’m continuing to expand my knowledge in NLP and MLOps
+- 🌱 Currently immersing myself in NLP and MLOps

 - 👨‍💻 Most active on LinkedIn, check me out there: [RaviBRai](https://www.linkedin.com/in/ravibrai/)